Alanesc2/Registration-Bot/README.md

-# ASU Registration Bot
+# University Registration Bot

-An automated tool for registering classes at Arizona State University (ASU) at a specified time.
+An automated tool for registering classes within Arizona State University's enrollment system at a specified time.

 ## About